 The Welsh Terrier dog breed is affectionate with the people they love.
 They’re outgoing, spirited and highly alert.
 No wallflowers here!
 On the flip side, they’ll likely chase and bark after any little critter that moves.

-Welshies are not naturally aggressive, nor do they have strong biting tendencies, but as a hunting breed, untrained dogs (and sometimes even the trained ones) will chase after small animals, including cats, and fight back if challenged by other dogs.
-Pro tip: If buying or adopting two dogs at once, try to get one of each gender for a smoother transition.
+Welshies are not naturally aggressive, nor do they have strong biting tendencies.
+But as a hunting breed, untrained dogs (and sometimes even the trained ones) will chase after small animals, including cats, and fight back if challenged by other dogs.
+Pro tip: If buying or adopting two dogs at once, getting one of each gender may result in a smoother transition.

 A Welsh Terrier’s fun-loving temperament can make them great pets who can co-exist beautifully with active parents.
 Raising a Welshie with kids is more of a mixed bag.
-The best chance for happy cohabitation depends on the young children’s age at the time the dog enters the home (older than 6 is your best bet), and whether there’s diligent supervision and socialization.
+The best chance for happy cohabitation depends on the young children’s age at the time the dog enters the home (older than 6 is your best bet), and whether you provide diligent supervision and socialization—both for your dog, and to teach your children how to respectfully interact with them.

 A medium- or large-sized home with plenty of indoor and outdoor space—a big fenced yard, for example—to speed around in is ideal.
 They definitely need room to get the zoomies out.
-Some say that small apartment living is fine too, but due to their high energy and natural hunting tendencies, Welshies tend to jump on furniture to make room for play and should always be on a leash when out in public.
+Small apartment living can also work, as long as you give your pup plenty of outdoor opportunities to race.
+But be warned: Due to their high energy and natural hunting tendencies, Welshies tend to jump on furniture to make room for play.
+They should always be on a leash when out in public, too.

 This breed isn’t the best choice for first-time dog parents as Welsh Terriers’ intelligence and high energy levels demand above-average physical exercise as well as a ton of training and mental stimulation for them to thrive.
 Regardless, if a Welsh Terrier puppy has already won your heart, make sure they come from a reputable breeder and invest in a certified trainer to end up with the best Welsh Terrier qualities and a devoted forever friend.